-If you are practicing the foundations of recovery then it is unlikely that you will mindfully relapse… because mindfulness is always practiced in the service of relieving suffering.
+If you are practicing the foundations of awakening then it is unlikely that you will mindfully relapse… because mindfulness is always practiced in the service of relieving suffering.

-In the event of you struggling with your recovery, then you should bring to mind and remember what the suffering of addiction was really like; do you really want to knowingly go back that hell of craving?
+In the event of you struggling with your recovery, then you should bring to mind and remember what the suffering of addiction was really like; do you really want to knowingly go back the Hell of craving?

 The following plan is intended to bring about a swift and successful return to your path of recovery: